awslabs/data-on-eks/website/docs/blueprints/data-analytics/superset-on-eks.md

 - Create a new VPC with public and private subnets
 - Provision an EKS cluster control plane and managed worker nodes
-- Ceate an Amazon EBS file system and access point
+- Create an Amazon EBS file system and access point
 - Build Docker images and push to Amazon ECR
 - Install Superset and services on EKS via Helm chart
 - Expose Superset UI through a load balancer